yossideutsch1973/breeze/PYTHON_INSTALL.md

 ### Python vs Go Usage

 The Python package is a wrapper around the Go binary and provides:
-- ✅ Simple `pip install` experience
+- Installer via `pip install`.
-- ✅ Pythonic API
+- Pythonic API surface.
-- ✅ Command-line interface
+- Command-line interface mirroring the Go binary.
-- ⚠️ Limited feature set compared to native Go library
+- Subset of features compared to the native Go library.

 For full features (streaming, document processing, team collaboration), use the Go library directly: